ibm-cloud-docs/openshift/openshift_storage_object.md

 To install the plug-in:

-1. Make sure that your worker node applies the latest patch for your minor version.
+1. Make sure that your worker node applies the latest patch for your minor version to run your worker node with the latest security settings.
+The patch version also ensures that the root password on the worker node is renewed.

+   If you did not apply updates or reload your worker node within the last 90 days, your root password on the worker node expires and the installation of the storage plug-in might fail.
+   {: note}
    1. List the current patch version of your worker nodes.
       ```
       ibmcloud oc worker ls --cluster <cluster_name_or_ID>